ThinkParQ/beegfs-csi-driver/docs/deployment.md

 #### ConnAuth Configuration

-For security purposes, the contents of BeeGFS connAuthFiles are stored in a separate file (specified by the `--connauth-path` parameter).
+For security purposes, the contents of BeeGFS connAuthFiles are stored in a separate file.
 This file is optional, and should only be used if the connAuthFile configuration option is used on a file system's other services.

+NOTE: The connAuth configuration file is specified by the `--connauth-path` command line argument.
+For Kubernetes, the deployment manifests handle this automatically.

 ```yaml
 - sysMgmtdHost: <sysMgmtdHost>  # e.g. 10.10.10.1